roggc/tdd1/README.md

 # tdd1

-😕tdd1 aims to develop tdd w/ react
+😕a minimal skeleton developed with tdd